Engineering faster double-array Aho-Corasick automata: Conclusion

 \section{Conclusion}

 In this paper, we provided a comprehensive description of implementation techniques in DAACs and experimentally revealed the most efficient combinations of the techniques to achieve higher performance.
 We also designed a data structure of DAACs and developed a new Rust library for faster multiple pattern matching, called Daachorse.
 Our experiments showed that, compared to other implementations of AC automata, Daachorse offered a superior performance in terms of time and space efficiency.
 As we demonstrated in the integration test with Vaporetto, Daachorse has significant potential to improve applications that employ multiple pattern matching.

 Our future work will incorporate Daachorse in other applications to enable faster text processing.
+We are also interested in the performance changes of data structures in different environments such as small devices.
+Another future work will conduct high performance tuning under various environments and propose data structures optimized for those environments.